ISARICDataPlatform/ISARICBasics/README.md

 ## Optional: browsing the database with DB Browser

-One advantage of having the SQLite database is that browsing large tables is easier and faster than it would be through, e.g., Excel.
+One advantage of having the SQLite database, is that browsing large tables is easier and faster than it would be through, e.g., Excel.
 To browse the database, you can install [DB Browser for SQLite](https://sqlitebrowser.org/).
 Once DB Browser is installed, you can open the SQLite database in DB Browser by